qubic/core/README.md

 /efi/boot/startup.nsh
 /efi/boot/Qubic.efi
 ```
-- contract000.XXX => must be the current contract #0 file.
-XXX must be replaced with the current epoch. (e.g. `contract000.068`)
+- contract0000.XXX => must be the current contract #0 file.
+XXX must be replaced with the current epoch. (e.g. `contract0000.114`)
-- contract001.XXX => must be the current contract #1 file.
-XXX must be replaced with the current epoch. (e.g. `contract001.068`).
+- contract0001.XXX => must be the current contract #1 file.
+XXX must be replaced with the current epoch. (e.g. `contract0001.114`).
 Data from Qx.
-- contract002.XXX => must be the current contract #2 file.
-XXX must be replaced with the current epoch. (e.g. `contract002.068`).
+- contract0002.XXX => must be the current contract #2 file.
+XXX must be replaced with the current epoch. (e.g. `contract0002.114`).
 Data from Quottery.
+- contract0003.XXX => must be the current contract #3 file.
+XXX must be replaced with the current epoch. (e.g. `contract0003.114`).
+Data from Random.
+- contract0004.XXX => must be the current contract #4 file.
+XXX must be replaced with the current epoch. (e.g. `contract0004.114`).
+Data from QUtil.
+- contract0005.XXX => must be the current contract #5 file.
+XXX must be replaced with the current epoch. (e.g. `contract0005.114`).
+Data from MyLastMatch.
 - Other contract files with the same format as above.
-For now, we have 4 contracts.
+For now, we have 6 contracts.
 - universe.XXX => must be the current universe file.
-XXX must be replaced with the current epoch. (e.g `universe.068`)
+XXX must be replaced with the current epoch. (e.g `universe.114`)
 - spectrum.XXX => must be the current spectrum file.
-XXX must be replaced with the current epoch. (e.g `spectrum.068`)
+XXX must be replaced with the current epoch. (e.g `spectrum.114`)
 - system => to start from scratch, use an empty file. (e.g. `touch system`)
 - Bootx64.efi => boot loader
 - startup.nsh => UEFI start script